akaFlanners/Facebook-Mutual-Friends-Graphs/README.md

 Facebook-Mutual-Friends-Graphs
 ==============================

-Using a Faceook json file (instructions for obtaining contained within) display a graph of mutual friends.
+Using a Facebook json file (instructions for obtaining contained within) display a graph of mutual friends.

 Note: Most browsers will require the files to be hosted on a sever due to local file system access restrictions.